 In the “Waveform Display” you will notice four buttons in the top middle: tune, volume, attack, and stretch.
 To change values for these you simply click and drag in the appropriate slices.
 Very intuitive.
 Under each slice is a button for reversing the sample and you can drag MIDI sequences to your DAW directly from the waveform display.
 A handy audio preview button is located in the top left of the display.

 Below the waveform display are two page buttons.
-The Sound page includes controls for:
+The

 - Signal chain selection, clean or tubes & tape.